Updated September 2013

 Financial and Contact data you input to consummate a transaction is encrypted using SSL technology and sent to the third party system directly.
-For recurring donations your Financial and Contact data is stored by Stripe.com in accordance with industry standards (only available for clients using Stripe.com).
+For recurring donations your financial and contact data is stored by axiapayments.com in accordance with industry standards (only available for clients using Stripe.com).

-Who has access to my Personal Information (Except for Credit Card #)?
+Who has access to my personal information (except for credit card number)?

 What’s an individual profile?